Access

 * WARNING – remember all interactive (qlogin or qrsh sessions) are limited to 12 hours!
 Open sessions will be cancelled at that time

-A brief video showcasing Wharton’s HPCC Desktop system to access GUI (interactive) programs in the HPCC.
+A brief video showcasing Wharton’s HPC3 Desktop system to access GUI (interactive) programs in the HPC3.

-NOTE: we recommend using FastX (above) instead of X!
+NOTE: please use FastX (above) instead of X!